JMarieShort/585Proj/InitialReport.md

 Background & Objective
 --------------------------------------------------------
 Many insurance and financial products are sold through advisors.
 There is a biweekly twitter meetup for advisors to talk about relevant industry trends and strategies.
-These conversations are identified with 'AdvisorTalk'.
+These conversations are identified with specific hashtags.
 This project walks through the process of collecting tweets in this conversation series and mapping relationships between the users.

 Data Collection
 --------------------------------------------------------